PO201822/CodeMatesAngular/README.md

 # CodeMates
-> A food delivering service where costumers can browse restaurant menus by their location and order products.
-Couriers are waiting for orders to pick up and deliver it to the costumer's address!
+> A food delivering service where costumers can browse the products of restaurants by location and order meals, Couriers are waiting for orders to pick up and deliver it to the costumer's address!

 ## Details